prcore/docs/content/workflow/upload-event-log/columns-definition.md

 ## Response

-If the request is successful, the response will return the unique activities count, supported outcome options, and supported treatment options.
+Upon a successful request, the API response will provide three distinct pieces of information: the count of unique activities, the available outcome options, and the available treatment options.

-The `outcome_options` and `treatment_options` can be used to select which columns will be used to generate the outcome and treatment columns when [creating the project](../project-creation/).
+It should be noted that the `outcome_options` and `treatment_options` can be utilized to select the specific columns that will generate the outcome and treatment labels when [creating the project](../project-creation/).

 ```json
 {